utkucaglar/Data_Analysis_Project/README.md

 1. At first i exported my data and uploaded them into a folder to work on it in [Visual Studio Code](https://code.visualstudio.com).
 2. Then i parsed my data and extracted the ones that i could use for my project.
-3. After that i created a dataframe to easliy use my data for visualizations and calculations.
+3. After that i created a dataframe to easily utilize my data for visualizations and calculations.
-4. I tried to understand my dataset using various amount of visalizations.
+4. I tried to understand my dataset using a variety of visualizations.
-5. Experimenting, i noticed there is a relationship between the amount of steps i took a day and the date of an important University related assignment.
+5. Experimenting, i noticed there is a relationship between the number of steps I took in a day and the date of an important University related assignment.
 6. I made more visualization with that information to further investigate.
 7. Then i made some hypothesis testing to see if i can reject the null hypothesis.
 8. It turned out my hypothesis was true.